jeremyzahner/apparatus/README.md

 Long term goals
 ---
-- Build a automation framework for web developers.
+- Build a automation framework for web-developers.